mattchilds1/mattchilds1/README.md

 ### Hello, I'm Matt 〰️ 👋.

 I'm currently living in 🇬🇧.
-Running Engineering @ [Upp.ai](https://www.upp.ai).
+Running Engineering @ [Clientshare](https://www.myclientshare.com/).

 I'm a fan of Extreme Programming (XP), focusing on collaboration and delivering measurable customer value rather than yet another JavaScript fad.

-We work with TypeScript, Kafka, Temporal, MongoDb, AWS and many more technologies.

 <!--
 **mattchilds1/mattchilds1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.